damien-schneider/cuicui/readme.md

  open-source animated components built with React, Typescript, Tailwind CSS, and Framer Motion.
 100% open-source, and customizable.

+## Developper guide

+To Write ... (a contribution is welcome here)

+## Developper roadmap

+The component roadmap can be find on the [featurebase page](https://cuicui.featurebase.app/roadmap)

+### Here is the advanced roadmap for the website more globally

+- [ ] Refactor the navigation-menu.tsx
+- [ ] Change the sidemenu to have dropdown categories (maybe the treeview component)
+- [ ] Create the pages for the category sections (i.e https://cuicui.day/application-ui) -> Display the grid of the components as the home page but for each section
+- [ ] Improve SEO with better title and meta tags on components & site pages
+- [ ] Improve homepage performance by replacing component integrations by images

 ## License

 Licensed under the [MIT license.](https://github.com/damien-schneider/cuicui/blob/main/license.md)